nomeata/haskell-for-readers/haskell-for-readers.md

 ``` {.haskell .slide}
 parseFoo :: String -> Maybe Foo
 ```
 Such an operation can fail, and if the input is invalid, it would return `Nothing`.
-As a user of such a function, the only way to get to the value of type `a` therein is to pattern-match on the result, which forces me to think about and handle the case where the result is `Nothing`.
+As a user of such a function, the only way to get to the value of type `a` therein is to pattern-match on the result, which forces you to think about and handle the case where the result is `Nothing`.

 This is much more robust than the common idiom in C, where you have to remember to check for particular error values (-1, or `NULL`), or Go, where you get both a result and a separate error code, but you can still be lazy and use the result without checking the error code.